Glenn Guy's Digital Photography Workflow

 While on the road I usually manage to complete initial image rating, key wording and, with the exception of HDR, basic processing daily.
 My application of choice is Adobe Lightroom.
-Providing valuable on location feedback and making life easier after returning home from an extended trip.
+It provides valuable on location feedback and makes life easier after returning home from an extended trip.

 But please, take care.
 Spending hours in front of your computer while away can cause fatigue and result in you missing opportunities for night photography, good food, entertainment and much needed rest.